couchbaselabs/sdk-rfcs/rfc/0084-app-service-level-telemetry.md

 ## Integration with Custom Meters

-The user might override the default meter with their own, and in this case reporting features, described in this RFC must be disabled (i.e. no WebSocket connections), but the SDK must still report counters to the user's Meter implementation to allow them to gather similar insight of the SDK and application health.
+When the user might overrides the default meter with their own (e.g. providing OpenTelemetry meter), the reporting features, described in this RFC must not be disabled and the SDK must still collect and report metrics regarding application and library health.

 ## Configuration